junkurihara/jscu/packages/js-crypto-aes/README.md

 > **WARNING**: At this time this solution should be considered suitable for research and experimentation, further code and security review is needed before utilization in a production application.

 # Introduction and Overview

-This library is designed to be 'universal' as an AES function, i.e., it works both on most browsers and on Node.js just by importing from npm/source code.
+This library is designed to 'universally' provide AES encryption and decryption functions, i.e., it works both on most modern browsers and on Node.js just by importing from NPM/source code.
 Note that in the design principle, the library fully utilizes native APIs like WebCrypto API to accelerate its operation if available.

 # Installation

 At your project directory, do either one of the following.

 - From npm/yarn: